soitgoes/Mite/README.md

 * Keep your scripts directory in a place that will not be published in a web accessible directory.

 ## Migrating Up & Down
-* `mite stepup`  will execute one up migration
+* `mite stepup`  will execute one up migration.
-* `mite stepdown`  will execute one down migration
+* `mite stepdown`  will execute one down migration.
-* `mite -d 2011-01-03`  will execute up or down migrations until it reaches that version exactly or it will execute migrations until it passes that key
+* `mite -d 2011-01-03`  will execute up or down migrations until it reaches that version exactly or it will execute migrations until it passes that key.
-* `mite /?`  will bring up the help which list all commands.
+* `mite /?`  will display the help which shows all commands.

 ## Installation
-* Download the distributable or Build from source
+* Download the distributable or build from source.
 * Add the location of Mite.exe to your PATH variable.

 ## Mono
-* Download the mono distributable or Build from source with xbuild
+* Download the mono distributable or build from source with xbuild.
-* Use the instructions above but prefix everything with mite.exe.
+* Use the instructions above but use mite.exe instead of mite.
 The mono intrepreter should load it.
 If not then prefix it with mono
-* `mite.exe update`
+* Example: `mite.exe update` or `mono mite.exe update`

 ## The MIT License